Toronto Travel Guide

 Telephone: (416) 360 7765

-Any avid hockey fan must make a turn at Toronto's Hockey Hall of Fame, an ode to hockey's greatest players and most prized teams.
+Any avid hockey fan must take a turn at Toronto's Hockey Hall of Fame, an ode to hockey's greatest players and most prized teams.
 A shrine to Canada's national sport, visitors can learn about the history of the game through memorabilia from every era, hockey artefacts from around the world, interactive exhibits and images of great moments in hockey history.
 Marvel at Terry Sawchuck's goalie gear, Newsy Lalonde's skates and the stick used by Max Bentley.
 The Stanley Cup never fails to delight visitors and most fun is had trying a hand at shooting or goalkeeping in the interactive displays.
-You won't be disappointed.
+You won't be disappointed.<br /><br />

-Paramount Canada's Wonderland
+Paramount Canadas Wonderland

 Address: 9580 Jane Street, Vaughan Toronto